nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 * `setTimeout()` schedules a script to be run after a minimum threshold in ms has elapsed.

-The order in which they are execute varies depending on the context in which they are called.
-If both are called in the main module then you are bound to how fast your process go, which is impacted by other programs running on your machine.
+The order in which they are executed varies depending on the context in which they are called.
+If both are called in the main module, then you are bound by how fast your process goes (which is impacted by other programs running on your machine).

 For example, if we run the following script which is not within a I/O cycle (i.e. the main module), the order in which the two functions are